open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/browser.md

 ### Initialization and Configuration

-Create a empty file called `document-load.ts` or `document-load.js` (Based on if you are using typescript or javascript) and add the following code to your html right before the body end tag:
+Create an empty code file named `document-load` with a `.ts` or `.js` extension , as appropriate, based on the language you've chosen to write your app in.
+Add the following code to your HTML right before the `</body>` closing tag:

 {{< tabs TypeScript JavaScript >}}